 The variety of energy levels that models bring to their photo sessions is vast.
-It's a reflection of their own, unique and often idiosyncratic personalities.
+It's a reflection of their own, unique, idiosyncratic personalities.
 At one end are the stoic, body-builder/statues that require constant direction and at the opposite end are the always-moving, bouncing-off-the-walls enthusiasts who need to be contained as well as captured.
 Nelson fits comfortably at spirited end of the scale in a sweet spot that makes for a high-energy model who takes direction and enthusiastically goes with it.

 At year end, it seems natural to be thinking both backward and forward.